rolando-betara/paint/index.md

 ---
 <section id="banner">
 	<div class="content">
-		<h1>LOCAL MELBOURNE PAINTING CONTRACTOR</h1>
+		<h1>MELBOURNE PAINTING CONTRACTOR</h1>
-		<p>Select Lawless Painting, a trusted and professional Melbourne painter.
+		<p>A trusted and professional Melbourne painter.
 We guarantee 100% satisfaction and stand behind all of our work.
-If you would like to receive a free estimate from our local Philadelphia painting contractor then please give us a call at 267-271-5865.</p>
+If you would like to receive a free estimate from our local Melbourne painting contractor then please give us a call at 123-456-789.</p>
 		<ul class="actions">
 			<li><a href="#one" class="button scrolly">Get Your Online Estimate</a></li>
 			<li><a href="#one" class="button scrolly">Schedule In-Home Estimate</a></li>